trancee/capacitor-bridgefy/README.md

 addListener(eventName: 'onConnectedPeers', listenerFunc: OnConnectedPeersListener) => Promise<PluginListenerHandle>
 ```

-When a device is detected, notifies the list of connected users
+When a device is detected, notifies the list of connected users.

 ![Android](assets/android.svg) Only available for Android.